Create a modern Hotels experience on Android that serves as a foundation for the rest of our Android and iOS experiences

 Prototyping & Testing

 A simple and intuitive search screen allowed for easy searching.
 By showing nearby locations and previous searches, users could spend less time typing.
-Automatically advancing to calendar picker also helped improve efficiency.
+Automatically advancing to calendar picker helped improve efficiency.
+We also saw reduced drop-offs because of this change.

 The search result screen needed to be engaging, functional and flexible.
 A peeking map surfaced the important map browsing functionality.
 (More on that below) I used cards to display search results and used big bold imagery to draw in the user while also creating a system for results that housed a variety of types of information and messaging.
 (More on that below)